Church of the Brethren

 • NATIONAL YOUTH CONFERENCE

 Also, note that this year’s National Junior High Sunday is Nov.
 2 with the theme “Let Your Gentleness Be Known,” from Philippians 4:5.
-Find resources at https://www.brethren.org/yya/jr-high-resources/.
+Resources are at https://www.brethren.org/yya/jr-high-resources/.

 • DISTRICT YOUTUBE CHANNEL